Migrate (verb)

 to make or become less severe; to become less active or intense

-The union has hired someone to moderate the arguments between the
+The union has hired someone to moderate the arguments between the faculty and the

 administration.